jamesdolezal/biscuit/README.md

 )
 ```

-A PDF report summarizing the tile extraction phase can be found in the TFRecords directory.
+A PDF report summarizing the tile extraction phase will be saved in the TFRecords directory.

 ## Train models in cross-validation
 Next, train models in cross-validation using uncertainty quantification (UQ), which estimates uncertainty via dropout.
 Model hyperparameters can be manually configured with `sf.model.ModelParams`.
 Alternatively, the hyperparameters we used in the above manuscript can be accessed via `biscuit.hp.nature2022`.
 The `uq` parameter should be set to `True` to enable UQ.